v-finance/camelot/doc/sphinx/source/doc/actions.rst

 ============

 Besides displaying and editing data, every application needs the functions to manipulate data or create reports.
-In the Camelot framework this is done through actions.
-Actions appear as buttons on the side of a form and a table.
-When the user clicks on an action button, a predefined function is called.
+In Camelot this is done through actions.
+Actions can appear as buttons on the side of a form or a table, as icons in a toolbar or as icons in the home workspace.

 .. image:: /_static/entityviews/new_view_address.png

-An action is available to show the address on a map

 Every Action is build up with a set of Action Steps.
 An Action Step is a reusable part of an Action, such as for example, ask the user to select a file.
 Camelot comes with a set of standard Actions and Action Steps that are easily extended to manipulate data or create reports.

 When defining Actions, a clear distinction should be made between things happening in the model thread (the manipulation or querying of data), and things